hswlab/kati/README.md

 - System.Linq.Async <a href="https://licenses.nuget.org/MIT">`MIT License`</a>
 - System.Speech  <a href="https://licenses.nuget.org/MIT">`MIT License`</a>
 - SoundTouch <a href="https://www.surina.net/soundtouch/license.html">`License Info`</a>
+- WhisperNet <a href="https://licenses.nuget.org/MPL-2.0">`MPL-2.0 License`</a>

-# Next milestone v7.0.0
+# Next milestone v8.0.0
- - [ ] Better voice input by using AI STT models (Maybe Whisper, Vosk or a restricted free to use API.
-I will also keep System.Speech as a fallback solution)
+ - [ ] Categorize and fovorize selected conversations in the history.

 # Ideas for upcoming milestones
 - [ ] Feature to convert text to audiofile (suno-ai/bark => PABannier/bark.cpp is a nice candidate.
 TikTok voice is also nice to use)
 - [ ] Test OpenNlp for better recognition of sentence endings.
-- [ ] Categorize and fovorize selected conversations in the history.
 - [ ] Export/Import function for chat history
 - [ ] Support for AI generated images
 - [ ] Setting your own avatar image